 No scholastic dishonesty will be tolerated.
-This includes cheating on exams, or presenting another person's work as one's own.
-A failing grade may be given for the assignment or the course as a consequence.
-See TNCC Student Handbook for more information.
+This includes cheating on exams or presenting another person's work as one's own.
+A failing grade may be given for the assignment or the course consequently.
+See VPCC Student Handbook for more information.